Evolution and explosions of metal enriched supermassive stars: proton rich general relativistic instability supernovae: Methods

 HYDnuc is a 1D Lagrangian GR hydrodynamics code which uses a Roe-type approximate linearized Riemann solver \citep{yamada1997,takahashi2016,nagele2020}.
 It includes all of the physics from HOSHI except for convection and ionization.
 In this paper, we use a 153 isotope network (Table \ref{tab:networks}).
 The 153 isotope network \citep[][]{takahashi2018} covers the proton rich side (p side) at a depth of 3-8 isotopes up to zinc.
 Reaction rates for all networks are taken from \textit{JINA REACLIB} \citep[][]{Cyburt2010ApJS..189..240C}.

 We use the same scheme to transport our models from HOSHI to HYDnuc as in \citet{Nagele2022arXiv220510493N} which is based on the frequency function defined in \citet{takahashi2019}.
-We set the chemical composition to be constant throughout the star, as a fraction of the solar composition \citep{asplund2009}.
+We do not port the unstable HOSHI models with temperature below $T_c \approx 7$ as these models sometimes run into numerical difficulties in HYDnuc.
 Due to the exploratory nature of this study and the requirement of a larger nuclear network, we use slightly less optimal numerical parameters than in \citet{Nagele2022arXiv220510493N}, specifically 255 mesh points and $\mathcal{V}=10^{-4}$ (maximum allowed fractional variation of independent variables per timestep).
 The effect of these changes is to underestimate the energy generated by nuclear burning (see Fig. 6 of \citealt{Nagele2022arXiv220510493N}).
 As in our previous works, we terminate the simulations when convergence issues arise due to large radius ($r\sim10^{15}$ cm).